cardano-foundation/CIPs/CIP-0122/README.md

 Consider the following operation: given a bound $k$, a 'direction' (larger or smaller), and an integer set, remove all elements indicates by the direction and
 $k$ (that is, either smaller than $k$ or larger than $k$, as indicated by the direction).
-This could be done using a `bitwiseLogicalAnd` and a mask.
+This could be done using a `andByteString` and a mask.
 However, under match semantics, this mask would have to have a length equal to the integer set representation; under padding semantics, the mask would potentially only need $\Theta(k)$ length, depending on direction.
 This is noteworthy, as